In and Out-of-Domain Text Adversarial Robustness via Label Smoothing: Introduction

 In this work, we focus on the question: \textit{does label smoothing also implicitly help in adversarial robustness?} While there has been some investigation in this direction for adversarial attacks in computer vision, \cite{fu2020label,goibert2019adversarial,shafahi2019label}, there is a gap in understanding of whether it helps with discrete, text adversarial attacks used against NLP systems.
 With the increasing need for robust NLP models in safety-critical applications and a lack of generic robustness strategies,\footnote{which are flexible, simple and not over-specialized to very specific kinds of text adversarial attacks.} there is a need to understand inherent robustness properties of popular label smoothing strategies, and the interplay between confidence and robustness of a model.

 In this paper, we extensively study standard label smoothing and its adversarial variant, covering robustness, prediction confidence, and domain transfer properties.
 We observe that label smoothing provides implicit robustness against adversarial examples.
-Particularly, we focus on pre-trained transformer models and test robustness under various kinds of word-level attacks in both in-domain and out-of-domain scenarios.
-Our experiments show that label smoothing (1) improves robustness to text adversarial attacks, (2) mitigates over-confident errors on adversarial examples, and (3) improves adversarial accuracy for high-confidence examples.
-Analysing the adversarial examples along various quality dimensions reveals the remarkable efficacy of label smoothing as a general robustness tool.
+Particularly, we focus on pre-trained transformer models and test robustness under various kinds of black-box and white-box word-level adversarial attacks, in both in-domain and out-of-domain scenarios.
+Our experiments show that label smoothing (1) improves robustness to text adversarial attacks (both black-box and white-box), and (2) mitigates over-confident errors on adversarial textual examples.
+Analysing the adversarial examples along various quality dimensions reveals the remarkable efficacy of label smoothing as a simple add-on robustness and calibration tool.